Ludicro/PortSwiggerAcademy/XSS/DOMXSS/Lab3_DOMXSS_inside_select_element/Lab3_DOMXSS_Solution.md

-# Lab 3: DOM XSS inside select element Sink
+# XSS Lab 3: DOM XSS inside select element Sink

 ## Analysis
 The product page shows that the script gets a value called `storeId` from the `location.search` and then uses it uses it in `document.write` to show the stock.